 Asa really wanted to have both sides decorated, so we waited about an hour (the fabric paint actually soaks in and sets fairly quickly) then we flipped the bag over and prepared our stencil.
 If you want to do the same, you can download the templates below (or make your own!).

 Using an X-Acto knife, I cut out the design, then we VERY carefully painted in the stencil with a brush.
-When trying to stencil with fabric paint, it worked best to tape the stencil down with a thick tape and blot your foam or paintbrush often as you’re working (so paint doesn’t build up and squish under the stencil).
+When trying to stencil with fabric paint, it worked best to tape the stencil down with thick tape and blot your foam or paintbrush often as you’re working (so the paint doesn’t build up and squish under the stencil).
 After our stencil paint had set, we stamped some more vegetables to fill in.

 Before you use these, make sure you thoroughly let the paint dry – we did a little finger-dry test to see if she could safely carry it around last night and, amazingly, our paints were set and dry within a few hours.